 She continues, “One of my cancer patients told me that when she tried to tell her story people often interrupted to tell her that they once had something just like than happen to them.
 Do you do that?”

-When my mother had a stroke and I was very upset, a friend ask, “How are you doing?”
+When my mother had a stroke and I was very upset, a friend asked, “How are you doing?”
 I told her I was very upset and concerned.
-Then she preceded to say, “I understand.”
+Then replied, “I understand.”
 Then she preceded to tell me about when her mother had a stroke.

 So try to be quiet and just listen to what the person is saying.